About Bryon Sabatino, MC, LPC, LISAC – Phoenix Arizona area Mental Health and Substance Abuse Counselor

 I have been practicing and teaching mindfulness-based meditation since 1990.

 Among other attributes, I like to use humor as an integral part of the seriousness of Counseling.
 Through my casual professionalism, I bring an ease of rapport to my therapeutic relationships with people.

-Sarah Jenkins, MC, LPC, CPsychol is an on-site EMDRIA approved EMDR Consultant and EMDR Therapist with over 13 years experience in healing trauma through EMDR.
-An international speaker, author and trainer, on trauma recovery, Sarah also specializes in providing Equine Assisted EMDR services..
+Sarah Jenkins, MC, LPC, CPsychol is an EMDRIA approved EMDR Training Provider, EMDR Consultant and EMDR Therapist with 20+ experience in healing trauma through EMDR.
+An international speaker, author and trainer, on trauma recovery, Sarah also specializes in providing Equine Assisted EMDR services.
 To learn more about what EMDR therapy is and how it can help, visit her website or call her directly at (480) 370-7630.